alirezagsm/Trayy/README.md

 This project is inspired by RBTray.

-If Trayy made your workflow smoother, please consider supporting its development! ☕✨
+If Trayy made your workflow smoother, consider supporting its development! ☕✨

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Q5Q21EOKMX)